-- grades TK-3, teachers will arrange conferences with those parents of students not yet meeting end-of-the-year grade level standards in most areas. - P. Teachers whose substitute arrives fifteen (15) minutes later than the beginning of the job assignment (per Substitute Finder System, currently AESOP) will be recredited accordingly in fifteen (15) minute increments. - Q. Certificated unit members teaching in SDC Preschool shall be entitled to the same amount of planning, preparation and collaboration time as other certificated SDC teachers.
-Scheduled blocks of non instructional time shall be used for IEP meetings and case management.
-The Director of Student Support Services, in collaboration with SDC Preschool teachers will develop the daily schedule.
+- P. Teachers whose substitute arrives fifteen (15) minutes later than the beginning of the job assignment (per Substitute Finder System, currently AESOP) will be recredited accordingly in fifteen (15) minute increments. - Q. Certificated unit members teaching in SDC Preschool shall be entitled to the same amount of planning, preparation, and collaboration time as other certificated SDC teachers.
+Scheduled blocks of non-instructional time shall be used for IEP meetings and case management.
+The Director of Student Support Services, in collaboration with SDC Preschool teachers, will develop the daily schedule.
 No Preschool SDC teacher who teaches both a morning and afternoon preschool class will be required to conduct walk-on assessments.